geoserver/geoserver/doc/en/user/source/services/wfs/reference.rst

      version=2.0.0&
      request=GetFeature&
      typeName=namespace:featuretype&
-     maxFeatures=N&
+     count=N&
      sortBy=attribute+D

-There is no obligation to use ``sortBy`` with ``maxFeatures`` in a GetFeature request, but they can be used together to manage the returned selection of features more effectively.
+There is no obligation to use ``sortBy`` with ``count`` in a GetFeature request, but they can be used together to manage the returned selection of features more effectively.

 To restrict a GetFeature request by attribute rather than feature, use the ``propertyName`` key in the form ``propertyName=attribute``.
 You can specify a single attribute, or multiple attributes separated by commas.
 To search for a single attribute in all features, the following request would be required::